 The buyer is typically responsible for paying for the inspection, although they can require the seller to pay in the purchase contract if they so choose.
 The price of a home inspection will range from $200 to $496.
 “Going cheap” on an inspection is not recommended, as any defects the inspector finds could wind up saving the buyer hundreds to tens of thousands of dollars.3

 If the buyer will be paying for the property with a loan, they will need to obtain a mortgage through a financial institution.
-Assuming the buyer already anticipated for this by saving up for a down payment, ensuring their credit score is worthy, and the other recommendations from the first step, this process should go smoothly.
+Assuming the buyer anticipated the down payment, by saving up for a down payment, ensuring their credit score is worthy, and the other recommendations from the first step, this process should go smoothly.

 Once the mortgage application has gone through successfully, the parties have conducted a final walkthrough, and all contingencies have been removed, the parties can close on the home.
 At closing, the parties will be signing numerous documents and paying for the closing costs, among other activities.
 So long the closing process goes off without a hitch, the buyer will be the official owner of their new home.